apache/pekko-http/docs/src/main/paradox/routing-dsl/index.md

 ## Getting started

-The project template in @scala[[Akka HTTP Quickstart for Scala](https://developer.lightbend.com/guides/akka-http-quickstart-scala/)]@java[[Akka HTTP Quickstart for Java](https://developer.lightbend.com/guides/akka-http-quickstart-java/)] will help you to get a working Akka HTTP server running.
+The project template in @scala[[Apache Pekko HTTP Quickstart for Scala](https://developer.lightbend.com/guides/akka-http-quickstart-scala/)]@java[[Apache Pekko HTTP Quickstart for Java](https://developer.lightbend.com/guides/akka-http-quickstart-java/)] will help you to get a working Apache Pekko HTTP server running.

 ## Compared with Play framework routes

-If you have been using Play framework's routes file notation before this @ref[Play comparison](play-comparison.md) may help you to get started with Akka HTTP routing.
+If you have been using Play framework's routes file notation before this @ref[Play comparison](play-comparison.md) may help you to get started with Apache Pekko HTTP routing.

 <a name="interaction-with-akka-typed">
 ## Interaction with Actors

-The following example shows how to use Akka HTTP with Akka Actors.
+The following example shows how to use Apache Pekko HTTP with Akka Actors.

 We will create a small web server responsible to record build jobs with its state and duration, query jobs by id and status, and clear the job history.